LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 Meanwhile, you can create lewder scenes in the Vanilla game, simply with two players and a bed: a player rapidly sneaking on top of the bed would make this rather obvious.
 But this is fine since it's in the base game I guess. ¯\\\_(ツ)\_/¯

-And like, as I said, there's other approved projects that are worse in terms of lewdness / inappropriateness.
+And like, as I said, there are other hosted projects that are much lewder and less appropriate than simply lap sitting.
 Here's a few examples, be mindful of the content warnings:

 <ul>
 	<li>